rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 * Metamask
 * Remix - web tool, online
-* NodeJs and npm
+* Node.js and NPM (Node Package Manager)
-* Visual code or other editor
+* Visual Studio Code (VSCode) or any other editor of your choice
 * HTTP server: express
 * web3.js

-As earlier mentioned, to install Metamask and connect to RSK testnet and connect Remix with RSK Testnet are explained in detail in the tutorial below:
+As earlier mentioned, to install Metamask and connect to RSK testnet and to connect Remix with RSK Testnet are explained in detail in the tutorial link below:

 * [using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/)

-## Node.js and NPM (Node Package Manager)
+## Node.js and NPM

-We need to have Node.js and NPM, which come together.
+Node.js and NPM are needed, though both are usually installed at once.

-NB: Check if Node and NPM are already installed by inputting the following commands in the terminal:
+NB: To check if Node.js and NPM is already installed, input the following commands in the terminal:

 ```shell
 node --version